 A wide range of business clients have entrusted their critical matters to Barnett, including the ones you see below.

 Barnett appreciates that clients face many pressures.
 Managing the stress is important, especially in matters that may take years to resolve.
 He encourages clients to keep the risks and rewards in perspective.
 He wants them to know that he has their back and will work hard to help them achieve their legitimate goals.
 He also strives to foster trust and to make working with him a pleasure.
 Winning makes that easier.

-A Texas native and son of a roughneck, Barnett grew up in Nacogdoches.
-He co-captained his high school varsity football team and served as the Editor of Key Club's Texas-Oklahoma District and sang in the East Texas All Region Choir.
-Barnett knows how to get along with all sorts of people.
-That helps him connect with clients, judges, jurors, witnesses, and even opposing counsel.
+A Texas native and son of a roughneck, Barnett grew up in the piney woods of Nacogdoches.
+He co-captained his high school varsity football team, served as the Editor of Key Club's Texas-Oklahoma District, and sang in the East Texas All Region Choir.

 Barnett is steady and loyal.
-He has practiced at Susman Godfrey his entire career – 31 years.
+He has practiced at Susman Godfrey his entire career – 33 years and counting.
 He and his wife Nancy live in Dallas and enjoy spending time in Houston and New York, where they have apartments.
-Their daughter works in Austin, and their son attends Yale.
+Their daughter is in business school at Yale, and their son is a law student at Columbia.

 As a member of Ivy League championship football teams in his junior and senior years at Yale and a parent of two Yalies, Barnett has no trouble choosing sides for The Game in November.
-Indeed, on his last play from scrimmage, during the waning minutes of The Game on Nov.
+On his last play from scrimmage, in the waning minutes of The Game on Nov.
 22, 1980, he recovered a Crimson fumble.

 Yale won, 14-0.